The Board has delegated specific responsibilities to the following committees:

 (c) Remuneration Committee

-The remuneration committee consists of the non-executive directors, Dr G H H Ainsworth and S J Gibson and meets at least twice a year under the chairmanship of S J Gibson.
+The remuneration committee consists of the non-executive directors, Sir David Grant, Mr Phil Smith and Sir Derek Jones, and meets at least twice a year under the chairmanship of Sir David Grant.
 The Chief Executive attends meetings of the remuneration committee by invitation to respond to questions raised by the committee, but he is excluded from any matter concerning the details of his own remuneration.

 The remuneration committee has specific terms of reference which deal with its authority and duties and these are available for inspection upon request to the Company Secretary.
 The remuneration committee is responsible for setting salaries, incentives and other benefit arrangements of executive directors and senior executives and overseeing the group's employee share schemes.
-The group's policy on directors' remuneration has been in line with the Code provisions throughout the year, full details of which are given in the remuneration report and in note 4 to the financial statements.
+The group's policy on directors' remuneration has been in line with the Code provisions throughout the year, full details of which are given in the remuneration report.
 Members of the remuneration committee do not participate in decisions concerning their own remuneration.

 Remuneration Committee - Terms of Reference